kazumakano/triangulation.py/README.md

 # triangulation.py
-This is Python module to estimate subject position with simple triangulation.
+This is Python module to estimate subject's position with simple triangulation.

 ## Usage
 ### main.py